 The Medical Nutrition Equity Act

-The Medical Nutrition Equity Act (S. 2013/ H.R.
-3783) is bipartisan legislation was reintroduced in Congress in June 2021.
-If passed, it would provide public and private insurance coverage for medically necessary foods (including vitamins) for inherited metabolic disorders and digestive conditions including eosinophilic gastrointestinal diseases (EGIDs).
+The Medical Nutrition Equity Act is bipartisan legislation that has previously been introduced in Congress.
+The bill, if passed, would provide public and private insurance coverage for medically necessary foods (including vitamins) for inherited metabolic disorders and digestive conditions including eosinophilic gastrointestinal diseases (EGIDs).
 Elemental formula to treat EGIDs is an example of a medical food.
 We are gearing up for reintroduction to Congress in 2023.

 To support this legislation, APFED is working collaboratively with professional medical societies and other patient advocacy groups who represent patients that rely on medically necessary foods to treat their disease.
 These groups work collaboratively as part of a coalition known as Patients & Providers for Medical Nutrition Equity (PPMNE) and are working to encourage the passage of this federal bill.